fitfab/fed-profile/README.md

 JS

-* Implement the singleton pattern with one public method **init**
+* Implement the module pattern with one public method **init**

-* The **init** method should call a private method **bindEvents**, which will bound click events to links and header
+* The **init** method should call a private method **bindEvents**, which will bind click events to links and header

 **The required functionality:**

-* When click on the link update the header with the link text
+* When clicking on the link update the header with the link text

-* When click on the header reset its text with "Front End Profile"
+* When clicking on the header reset its text to "Front End Profile"